TOP OF PAGE

 WHAT TO EAT IN DENMARK

 Even the Danes might concede that their traditional cuisine is somewhat heavy and unhealthy.
-Traditionally the Danes eat a great deal of meat, mostly pork, and usually accompanied by something starchy and gravy like sauce.
-However, one Danish specialty has conquered the world: smørrebrød, the Danish open sandwich.
+Traditionally the Danes eat a great deal of meat, mostly pork, and usually accompanied by something starchy and gravy-like sauce.
+However, one Danish speciality has conquered the world: smørrebrød, the Danish open sandwich.
+While this may not sound particularly exciting, a good smørrebrød will be piled high with a delicious combination of at least 5 perfectly paired ingredients.

 Traditional meaty staples include frikadeller (fried minced-pork balls) and fiskefrikadeller (the fish version), flæskesteg (roast pork with crackling), hvid labskovs (beef-and-potato stew), hakkebøf (beef burger with fried onions) and the surprisingly tasty pariserbøf (a rare beef patty topped with capers, raw egg yolk, beets, onions, and horseradish).